maczokni/statistically_insignificant/content/blog/2022-01-19-notes-on-writing.markdown

 ## The first draft of everything is shit

-I had originally seen this quote attributed to Hemingway but I saw this quoted again in [Writing for Research](https://www.goodreads.com/book/show/21326560-writing-for-research) as *"The first draft is always shit."* said by Elmore Leonard^[Side note: there is an actual book called 'Hemmingway did not say that' for quoted misattributed to him apparently...].
+I had originally seen this quote attributed to Hemingway but I saw this quoted again in [Writing for Research](https://www.goodreads.com/book/show/21326560-writing-for-research) as *"The first draft is always shit."* said by Elmore Leonard^[Side note: there is an actual book called 'Hemmingway did not say that' for quotes misattributed to Hemingway apparently...].

 Anyway the point is that editing is a crucial part of the writing process.
 In [Elements of Style](https://www.goodreads.com/book/show/33514.The_Elements_of_Style) Strunk and White say: